ThioJoe/HA-IQAir-Integration/README.md

 A Home Assistant integration for controlling IQAir air purifiers via the IQAir Cloud API.

 NOTES:
+- This requires a device that can connect to WiFi and supports the IQAir Cloud API.
+I have not figured out a way to control it purely locally.
-- I made this using my "GC Multigas" device as reference, it might not support all features of other devices.
+- I made this using my "GC Multigas XE" device as reference, it might not support all features of other devices.
 Post an issue thread if you run into issues.
 - This uses undocumented Cloud APIs so might not work perfectly forever if something changes on the back end.
-- I dont' know how long the auth tokens last but I haven't had them expire yet.
+- I don't know how long the auth tokens last but I haven't had them expire yet.
 They might stop working if you actually click logout in the dashboard.

 ## Features